jonasherfort/simple-modern-uv/README.md

 ## How To Use This Template

+It's recommended to use `copier` so you can instantiate the template variables.
+But if you prefer, you can just [**use this GitHub template repo**](https://github.com/jlevy/simple-modern-poetry-template) which is the output of this template, with `_changeme_` for all field names like project name, author, etc.

+To create the repo with `copier`:

 ```shell
 # Ensure you have Python 3.11+ and pipx installed.
 (If not, see below.)